NoellaPromise/portifolio/README.md

 # Personal Portfolio

-This is my A modern, responsive portfolio website built with Next.js, Tailwind CSS, and TypeScript.
+This is my modern, responsive portfolio website built with Next.js, Tailwind CSS, and TypeScript.
 This project showcases my skills, projects, resume, and contact information.

 ## Features